 Life-partner-1 for Chandra-Meza-8 * comforted by rhythmic forward pursuit

-In addition to the knowledgeable, language-oriented (2), and wealth-and-lineage conserving behaviors of bhava-2, include Thula emotional traits such as diplomacy, agreement-seeking, negotiating, bargaining, and a preference for equanimity in relationships.
+In addition to the knowledgeable, language-oriented (2), and wealth-and-lineage conserving behaviors of bhava-2, include Thula emotional traits such as a need to establish contractual agreement, peer-advising, match-making, balancing, diplomacy, negotiating, bargaining, trading, and a preference for harmonious equanimity in relationships.
 Naturally, graha residing in bhava-2 can significantly influence the outcome.

-Life-partner-1 for the nativity = Chandra-8 + Chandra-Mithunaya * comforted by rhythmic signal messaging
+Life-partner-1 for Chandra-8 + Chandra-Mithunaya * comforted by rhythmic signal messaging

 Life-partner-1 for Chandra-Karkata-8 * comforted by rhythmic tidal maternal soothing

-In addition to the knowledgeable, vociferous, and wealth-and-lineage conserving behaviors of bhava-2, include Makara emotional traits such as pragmatism, sobriety, and a preference for respectful, conventional behavior in relationships.
+In addition to the knowledgeable, vociferous, and wealth-and-lineage conserving behaviors of bhava-2, include Makara emotional traits such as lawfulness, status-consciousness, pragmatism, sobriety, and a preference forr respectful, conventional behavior in relationships.
 Naturally, graha residing in bhava-2 can significantly influence the outcome.

 Life-partner-1 for Chandra-Simha-8 * comforted by rhythmic creative display